 The King acts on this information, the plot is foiled, and the already wealthy man is heaped with more wealth and power.
 Like a Dukedom or something.

 In the Data Economy, that’s what we call a really good deal.
 Or, a favorable data exchange.
+But notice, the serf didn’t get anything.

 How the Data Economy Works